VlachosGroup/pMuTT/_sources/install.rst.txt

 -----------------
 Anaconda is the recommended method to install Python for scientific applications.
 It is supported on Linux, Windows and Mac OS X.
 `Download Anaconda here`_.
-Note that pmutt runs on Python 3.X.
+Note that pMuTT runs on Python 3.X.

-Installing pmutt using pip
+Installing pMuTT using pip
 --------------------------
-Using pip is the most straightforward way to install pmutt.
+Using pip is the most straightforward way to install pMuTT.

 1. Open a command prompt with access to Python (if Python is installed via Anaconda on Windows, open the Anaconda Prompt from the start menu).